The Evolution of Domestic Thrillers

 So how do you write a domestic thriller that feels fresh while still delivering what genre fans crave?

-The core ingredients that define the domestic thriller:
+The core ingredients that define the domestic thriller include:

-The danger lurks in intimate relationships - spouses, partners, parents, children or close friends
+The danger lurking in intimate relationships—spouses, partners, parents, children, or close friends.

-Ordinary settings are made sinister - suburban neighborhoods, family homes, vacation rentals for example
+Ordinary settings made sinister—suburban neighborhoods, family homes, vacation rentals, for example.

-Secrets and lies form the foundation of the conflict and
+Secrets and lies form the foundation of the conflict.

 So what are the tropes that readers expect?